Reading-eScience-Centre/coverage-restapi/spec.md

 ## 4. Collection elements as separate resources

+Some coverage data formats allow to group coverages in collections, for example the netCDF-CF and the CoverageJSON formats, but not the GeoTIFF format.
-Some formats allow that the coverages inside a collection are split off into separate resources and referenced from the collection.
+Of those formats, some allow to split off the individual coverages as separate resources and reference them from the collection, possibly including some limited metadata about each referenced coverage within the collection itself.

-**Recommendation:** This separation should be exploited, instead of just serving a single file with all coverages fully embedded.
+**Recommendation:** If the coverage data format supports collections and allows to split off individual coverages into separate resources, then this separation should be exploited, instead of just serving a single file with all coverages fully embedded.

 The advantage is that having separate resources for each coverage allows to link to them, and also allows clients to load only the coverages they